AndrewBugembe/post-install-config/README.md

 <img src="https://i.imgur.com/GAMrPOI.png"/>
 </p>
 <p>
-Allow users to create accounts and tickets, identifying them by their email addresses, and add new users like 'Karen' and 'Ken' in the Agent Panel.'.
+Allow users to create accounts and tickets, identifying them by their email addresses, and add new users like 'Karen' and 'Ken' in the Agent Panel.
 </p>
 <br />